 From my experience, the AUM is not only the bestower of peace of mind, but it can also heal the body and mind.
 Before I started this art of meditation and intoning the AUM, I cleansed myself as much as possible of all conscious & subconscious negative mental and emotional energy as laid out in my blog post ” how to unblock energy blockages to the Chakras“.

 Once that was accomplished I had to decide where I was going to practice this ancient art.
 Being that I’m aware of the importance of being grounded with the earth and to having access to pure oxygen.
 I decided the perfect place of practice would be at the beach facing the ocean.

-After the first 10 minutes random wayward thoughts stopped, only my focus and attention on the AUM was left.
-What happened next was incredible, I started to feel energy, much like electrical impulses moving up and down my back and concentrating around the head and the perineum.
-When I reached around the 18 minute mark, I felt a swirling energy spinning around my body.
+After the first 10 minutes, random wayward thoughts stopped, only my focus and attention on the AUM was left.
+What happened next was incredible, I started to feel an energy, much like electrical impulses moving up and down my back and concentrating around the head and the perineum.
+When I reached around the 18-minute mark, I felt swirling energy spinning around my body.
 The energy was so strong that it would jerk my body in its circular motion as it spun around me, I felt like I was sitting inside a mini tornado.

 My mind became, how could I say it, lighter & clearer, my intuition also improved.
 The more I meditated the more things did not bother me.